 Select an eluent that ensures the sample is fully soluble.
 Also try to choose an eluent that will simplify downstream applications.
 For example, if the proteins/peptides are to be lyophilized, a volatile eluent is necessary.
-Since ionic interactions can occur with both acidic and basic proteins at very low salt concentrations, a recommended buffer is 0.01 to 0.05 M sodium phosphate, with additional 0.15 M NaCl, pH 7.4.
-Table 4 below lists some useful eluent compositions.
+Since ionic interactions can occur with both acidic and basic proteins at very low salt concentrations, a recommended buffer is 0.01 to 0.05 M sodium phosphate, with additional 0.15 to 0.3 M NaCl, pH 7.4.
+The table below lists some useful eluent compositions.

-Table 4.
 Useful eluent compositions